Our knowledge of orthopaedics. Your best health.

 Description

 Ligaments are strong, fibrous tissues that connect bones to other bones.
-The ligaments in the wrist help to keep the bones in proper position and stabilize the joint.
+The ligaments in the wrist help to keep the bones of the wrist in proper position and stabilize the joint.

 Grades of Wrist Sprains

-Sprains are graded, depending on the degree of injury to the ligaments:
+Sprains are graded based on the degree of injury to the ligaments:

 • Grade 2 sprain (moderate).
 The ligaments are partially torn.
 This type of injury may involve some loss of function.

 • Grade 3 sprain (severe).
-The ligament is completely torn or the ligament is pulled off of its attachment to bone.
-These are significant injuries that require medical or surgical care.
+The ligament is completely torn, or the ligament is pulled off of its attachment to bone.
+These are significant injuries that may require more advanced medical or surgical care.
 If the ligament tears away from the bone, it may take a small chip of bone with it.
 This is called an avulsion fracture.

 Cause

-Wrist sprains are caused most often by a fall onto an outstretched hand.
-This might happen during everyday activities, but frequently occurs during sports and outdoor recreation.
+A variety of traumatic events can cause a wrist sprain.
+They are most often caused by a fall onto an outstretched hand.
+This might happen during everyday activities, but it most frequently occurs during sports and outdoor recreational activities.

 Falling onto an outstretched hand